 Seven Springs Mountain Resort

-During the summertime, Seven Springs Mountain Resort is converted from a winter ski resort to a hiking and biking hub.
+During the spring season , Seven Springs Mountain Resort is converted from a winter ski resort to a hiking and biking hub.
 The resort’s 11 downhill trails span more than 20 miles and range from smooth paved roads to extreme paths.
 The trails – which feature berms, banks, rock gardens, drops, and 20-foot jumps – are conveniently serviced by chair lifts.

 Pine Creek Gorge